 For a long time, online marketing has effectively been dominated by SEO—where the benefits are numerous but the basic goal is fairly straightforward: Getting your website to rank so that it can be found by online search engine users.

 Nobody denies that search engine visibility is important—imperative, even.
-Increasingly, though, digital advertising professionals view it as just one component within a bigger picture.
+Increasingly, though, search marketing professionals view it as just one component of a bigger picture.

 What is Search Experience Marketing?

-That bigger picture is, essentially, the customer journey.
-Certainly that starts with visibility.
+That bigger picture is, essentially, the user and customer journey.
+Certainly, that starts with visibility.
 As the consumer searches for products and services, it’s vital to make him or her aware of your brand.
 It’s vital to be there at the moment of discovery.

 That’s just the beginning of the customer journey, though.
 There is an ongoing process of education wherein you have to build consumer trust, and ultimately close the deal at the point of decision.
 Even beyond that, there is remarketing—keeping your brand in the consumer’s mind long after he or she makes that initial purchase.